ibm-cloud-docs/sell/software-partner-details.md

    To update the primary contact, the user must already be a member of your account.
 For more information, see [Inviting team members to help onboard software](/docs/sell?topic=sell-sw-invite-team).
    {: tip}

+## Updating your partner information by using the API
+{: #sw-details-company-api}
+{: api}

+You can update your partner information only through the UI.
+To see the steps, switch to the UI instructions.

-## Update your company information by using the console
+## Updating your company information by using the console
 {: #sw-details-company-name-dpa}
 {: ui}